 I’m really not trying to be dramatic, it’s literally felt impossible at times.

-Writing has often felt quite natural to me.
-It’s a way of processing and recording certain moments in life.
+Writing has often felt quite natural to me, it’s a way of processing and recording important moments in my life.
 But for the past year this came to an abrupt halt.
-The problem was that each time I tried to sit down and write, I’d find myself stopping and starting in frustration.
-I had so many questions still left unanswered; that I found myself unable to come to a conclusion on almost anything.
+Each time I tried to sit down and write, I’d find myself stopping and starting in frustration.
+I had so many questions still left unanswered that I found myself unable to come to a conclusion on almost anything.
 There were far too many dots to connect and pieces to put together.